-Public parking facilities at PSP are managed by a parking management firm and include four connected parking lots.
+A parking management firm managers public parking facilities at PSP that include four connected parking lots.
 While public parking is not separated into short- or long-term lots, there are approximately 900 parking spaces in the main lots west of the terminal and approximately 700 spaces available in an overflow parking lot south of Kirk Douglas Way.
-Parking rates in the main lots are free for the first seven minutes then \$2 for every 20 minutes with a maximum \$20 dollar charge per twenty-four hour period.
+Parking rates in the main lots are free for the first seven minutes then \$2 for every 20 minutes with a maximum \$20 dollar charge per 24-hour period.
 A rate of \$18 per day applies to vehicles parking in the overflow parking lot.
 A cell phone waiting lot located along Kirk Douglas Way provides free temporary parking for vehicles picking up arriving passengers.

 Rental car ready/return parking is located immediately north of the baggage claim and rental car areas.
-There are 332 ready and 150 return spaces for a total of 482 ready/return parking spaces.
+The 332 ready and 150 return spaces provide a total of 482 ready/return parking spaces.
 The 11-acre overflow lot provides space for approximately 700 vehicles; shuttle buses transport passengers from the overflow lot to the terminal.
-Existing public and employee parking areas are detailed in Table 1-5 along with approximate parking spaces.
+Table 1-5 details existing public and employee parking areas along with approximate parking spaces.